 I currently write for the Arts Beacon.
 I have also published numerous essays in art monographs and catalogs.

 Dr. Grant Vetter is an art critic, curator and the author of the author of The Architecture of Control from Zero Books.
 In addition to being the Galleries Director at Arizona State University he is also the Program Director of Fine Art Complex 1101 in Tempe, Arizona and he reviews art books for Routledge publishing.
-He is currently working on his second book about the relationship of art and cultural value entitled The Logics of Contemporary Art.
+He is currently working on his second book about the relationship between art and globalization.
 He has recently been featured as one of Phoenix’s top 100 creatives in the Phoenix New Times as well as being interviewed about his curatorial practice in Java Magazine and Studio Crasher Magazine.

 Dr. Vetter is the Galleries Director at Arizona State University.
 He is also the Program Director of Fine Art Complex 1101 in Tempe, and the author of The Architecture of Control from Zero Books.